Convict Lake is one of the lakes near Mammoth Lakes

 17 Best Things To Do In Mammoth Lakes, California

 Mammoth Lakes is one of the most beautiful places in California with an abundance of enormous mountains, lakes, rivers, and waterfalls.
-It really is an outdoor lover’s paradise with so many things to do in Mammoth Lakes to keep you busy for months!
+It really is an outdoor lover’s paradise with so many attractions in Mammoth Lakes to keep you busy no matter the season.

 As its name implies, Mammoth Lakes has majestic mountains that are very special to see in person.